dfinity/ic/testnet/tools/nns-tools/README.md

 This is essential to ensuring that not only can we upgrade _to_ a particular version, but also _beyond_ that version.

-## NNS Canister Upgrade Proposal Process
+## NNS/SNS Canister Upgrade Proposal Process

 This is usually done as one of the steps in the [NNS release process][1].